jpritikin/coach/content/docs/services.md

 The duration of therapy can vary depending on your needs and motivation.
 During the no-fee consultation, we’ll decide together what is the best fit.

+### Couples & Dyads

+Please, I beg that you regard 90-minute sessions as a **minimum** duration.
+Couples counseling is extremely delicate.
+To work safely, we have to progress slowly, with great caution.
+This takes time.

+Here is an analogy: The two partners are full contact mud wrestling.
+I'm a butterfly on the wall.
+At each opporunity, I flutter my wings and a little beautiful dust is spinkled on each partner.
+Gradually mutual understanding grows.

 {{% columns %}}

 ## Location